Solid Lubricant Additives

 What is the recommended treat rate for hBN in high-temperature grease?

-For high-temperature bearing greases (oven conveyors, kiln cars, furnace equipment), 3–10 wt% hBN powder in a PFPE, silicone, or calcium sulfonate complex base is typical.
-At these treat rates, hBN provides adequate EP and AW protection at temperatures up to 900°C. For metalworking and forging compounds, higher loadings of 10–30 wt% are common.
+For high-temperature bearing greases such as oven conveyors, kiln cars, and furnace equipment, 3–10 wt% hBN powder in a PFPE, silicone, or calcium sulfonate complex base is typical.
+For metalworking and forging compounds, higher loadings of 10–30 wt% are common.
+Final treat rate should be validated in the specific lubricant matrix and operating environment.

 Our technical team works directly with lubricant formulators to optimize particle size, concentration, and carrier system for your application.